trivedikavya/LingoDocs-OS/README.md

 # My Awesome Project

-Hello, this is my project for the Lingo Hackathon!
+Helloji, this is my project for the Lingo Hackathon!

 ## 🚀 Features
 * It's cool.